goosewobbler/package-versioner/README.md

 ## Configuration

-Customize behavior by creating a `version.config.json` file in your project root:
+Customize behaviour by creating a `version.config.json` file in your project root:

 ```json
 {